abdelrhman-elnhas/abdelrhman-elnhas/README.md

 # 💫 About Me:
-I am Front-End Web Developer since 2021.
+I am Frontend Web Developer since 2021.
 I've worked on several projects in various fields.
-Also, I gained some knowledge about Back-End Web Development during working on projects.
+Also, I gained some knowledge about Backend Web Development during working on projects.
 I am also a UI/UX Designer and a Senior Graphic Designer.
 I am a hardworking and ambitious individual with a great passion for technology, especially programming.

 ## 🌐 Socials: